Science and Technology Campus

 About the Campus

 Bull Run Hall.
-Photo by Evan Cantwell/Creative Services/George Mason UniversityGeorge Mason University opened the doors of its Science and Technology Campus (formerly called the Prince William Campus) on August 25, 1997.
-Along with existing campuses in Fairfax and Arlington, it became the university’s third campus in Northern Virginia and welcomed approximately 800 students to a single multipurpose building.
-Today, the 134-acre campus serves more than 4,000 students in five innovative facilities specially designed for classrooms, laboratories, libraries, recreation, the arts and other uses.
+Photo by Evan Cantwell/Creative Services/George Mason UniversityThe Science and Technology Campus was established in Manassas, Virginia, in 1997.
+The campus is often referred to as the SciTech Campus and provides convenient university access for residents of Prince William, Fauquier, western Fairfax counties, the cities of Manassas and Manassas Park, and adjoining areas to the west and south.
+Today, the 134-acre campus serves more than 4,000 students in five innovative facilities specially designed for classrooms, laboratories, libraries, recreation, the arts, and other uses.

-The Science and Technology Campus is located approximately 30 miles west of the nation’s capital in the Innovation Technology Park research and development business park.
+The campus is located approximately 30 miles west of the nation’s capital in the Innovation Technology Park for business research and development.
 Along with its neighbors, the campus is a major contributor to a competitive environment for pioneering academic, research, and business activities.